 More than okay.

 Neither one of them attended an elite university, so I guess in a way, I did unknowingly follow Mr. Bruni’s advice.

 I totally agree that a good education can be found at many schools if you do your research and work for it once you get to where you’re going.

 We want the best for our children, but we must not drive them (and ourselves) crazy looking for it.

 Being their best should be enough.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT

 JOIN ONE OF OUR FACEBOOK GROUPS:

-By Mindy Trotta, an editor who spent many years as behind a desk and then switched to working behind the oven as a pastry chef.
-Now, having perfected the art of multitasking, she is baking, working as an editor at Better After 50 and Road2College, and blogging at Relocation The Blog.
+By Mindy Trotta, an editor who spent many years behind a desk and then switched to working behind the oven as a pastry chef.
+Now, having perfected the art of multitasking, she is baking, working as “Chief of Everything at Road2College, and blogging at Relocation The Blog.